 DiNapoli levels indicator

-It is set similarly to all other indicators (by copying the corresponding files to Indicators folder in the root directory).
-There are many settings affecting mainly the visual component, i.e. line color, their thickness, etc. A trader can change the following settings:
+It is set similarly to all other indicators (by copying the corresponding files to the Indicators folder in the root directory).
+Many settings are affecting mainly the visual component, i.e. line color, their thickness, etc. A trader can change the following settings:

 - barn – number of candlesticks to be used for analysis and construction;

 - Length – admissible pulse wavelength;

 - Al – you can turn on sound alerting; the signal will beep once the price reaches the set level;

 - targets_Malay – if this option is enabled, then the chart will also include potential levels for placing TP;

 - PriceSound – enabling or disabling the sound playback;